-The Barnabe Fire Road climbs steeply up a sunny, grass-covered ridge on the south side of San Geronimo Valley.
+Barnabe Fire Road climbs steeply up a sunny, grass-covered ridge on the south side of San Geronimo Valley.
 The payoff is a commanding view of grassy coastal hills and redwood-clad ridges, with Tomales Bay in the distance and hawks circling below.
 It’s a difficult climb, but the increasingly nice views help take your mind off the pain and there’s a attractive mixture of redwoods, oak groves, and open grassland along the way.
 The challenge of the climb and the magnificent scenery make for a very satisfying hike.

-The soil along this the Barnabe Fire Road is gravelly and well-drained, so except for some small patches it doesn’t get that muddy when it rains.
+The soil along the Barnabe Fire Road is gravelly and well-drained, so except for some small patches it doesn’t get that muddy when it rains.

 The fire road immediately begins a steep ascent.
 The woods open up as the redwoods give way to oaks, and you soon get the first view of the redwood-covered ridge across the valley.
-Typically for east-west valleys in this area, the north side of the San Geronimo Valley is covered with grass dotted with a few oaks and the south side is densely carpeted with redwoods.
+Typically for east-west valleys in this area, the north side of the San Geronimo Valley is covered with grass dotted with oaks and the south side is densely carpeted with redwoods.

-The fire tower at the top of Barnabe Mountain comes into view.
+The fire tower at the top of Barnabe Mountain soon comes into view.
 It’s a relief to see the tower since that means the climb is almost over.
 You can hike up to the tower and walk around it to appreciate the views.
 The most expansive views are of the rolling hills to the northwest, where Tomales Bay and the small sharp peak of Black Mountain, near Point Reyes Station, are visible in the distance.

-© 2008, 2012 David Baselt
+© 2008, 2012, 2016, 2021 David Baselt